cszatmary/publisher/README.md

 ```
 Usage of publisher:
-  -p, --path string     The path to the publisher.yml config file. (default "publisher.yml")
+  -p, --path string     The path to the publisher.sc config file. (default "publisher.sc")
       --skip-prerun     Skip preRun step.
   -t, --tag string      The git tag to create.
 Omit if you do not want to create a tag.
   -T, --target string   The target to deploy.